baselakasha/baselakasha/README.md

-## Hi there 👋
+## About

-I am Basel.
-A web developer and programmer
+I am an experienced software developer who thinks differently and critically.
+My passion for technology and curiosity led me to learn programming at a young age.
+Over the few past years, I have been involved in several software projects and I developed the skills that make a professional software developer.

 💡 You can visit my portfolio: [https://www.baselakasha.com](https://www.baselakasha.com)

-## About
-I am someone who thinks differently and critically.
-My passion for technology combined with my curiosity led me to learn to program.
-I continued developing my software development skills using self-learning methods, taking online courses and reading books.
-I like to try things out as I enjoy learning and gaining new skills.

 ## Get in touch